 In recognition that the ability to implement policy or directly apply the research results can depend on socio-economic considerations as well as scientific understanding, applicants are encouraged to collaborate with experts who work in fields other than the natural sciences and engineering, where appropriate.
 Academic researchers outside the natural sciences and engineering may participate in Strategic Partnership Grants proposals as co-applicants if they meet NSERC’s eligibility requirements with respect to type, duration and nature of appointment.
 Research costs for these collaborations may comprise up to 30 percent of the project costs and must be identified in the project budget.
 All project expenditures will be subject to NSERC’s Use of Grant Funds guidelines.

-In its efforts to increase the impact of Canadian natural sciences and engineering research within the global research community, NSERC encourages applicants to incorporate international collaborations into their proposals.
+In its efforts to increase the impact of Canadian natural sciences and engineering research within the global research community, NSERC encourages applicants to incorporate international collaborations into their project proposals.
+Network proposals are required to have an international engagement strategy.
 Current policies enable researchers to interact with foreign colleagues in a variety of ways to enhance collaboration and increase the impact on international research.
 Please refer to NSERC’s guidelines on the Use of Grant Funds.

-The proposed research must support the goal of Strategic Partnership Grants and fall within one of the targeted areas defined below.
+The proposed research must support the goal of Strategic Partnership Grants and fall within the targeted areas defined below.